 If you want to take this option, you will need to send in ('file') your tax return by 31 October on paper, or by 30 December if you are lodging online.
 If you have filed within these time limits and the tax does not appear to be collected this way, you can contact HMRC to query this.

 What happens if I pay my tax late?

 You will be charged interest from the date the payment was due until it is paid.
 You may also be liable to a penalty if your balancing payment is late.

 I am having financial difficulties.
 Do I have to pay the whole bill at once?

 When you contact HMRC you will need to have certain information to hand, and you will be expected to make an offer to HMRC as to how you propose to settle the outstanding amount – what you can afford to pay and what period of time you need to make the repayments.
-They will also ask you how else you have tried to raised finance to pay your bill; for example applying for a bank overdraft.
+They may also ask you how else you have tried to raise finance to pay your bill; for example applying for a bank overdraft.
 If HMRC do not agree to your proposal in its entirety, it should form the basis of your discussions to reach an acceptable repayment arrangement.

 HMRC contact details and details of the information you will need when you call can be found on GOV.UK.
 More guidance on negotiating a time to pay arrangement with HMRC can be found on TaxAid’s website and on our page: Coronavirus: Self-employment and paying tax.